top of page

 Resident Minister

 In the past, Reverend Koyama enjoyed jogging, playing volleyball, and cycling in his free time.
-He mentions that due to "old age" and bad knees, he now limits his physical activities to walking his Jack Russell Terrier mix, Niko.
+But due to "old age" and bad knees, he now limits his physical activities to walking his Jack Russell Terrier mix, Niko.
 In addition, Reverend Koyama continues to practice Aikido, which he has done for almost 50 years and holds a 5th degree black belt.
 When he turned 60 and started his second childhood (Kanreki) he decided to learn some things before it was too late.
-So he started to learn how to play the shakuhachi (Japanese bamboo flute) and has taken up golf.
+He started to learn how to play the shakuhachi (Japanese bamboo flute) and has taken up golf.

-Rev. Dean is married to his wife, Linda and they have three sons who live close by in California.
+Reverend Dean is married to his wife, Linda and they have three sons who live nearby in California.

 bottom of page